 Emmanuel Obeng Dekyi is a Project Officer in charge of Landscapes and Livelihood initiatives.
 He has experience in capacity building of local community and resource management, conflict resolution and co-management of fisheries resources.
-He is currently focused on building the capacity of resource users within the Ada Clam Fisheries to co-manage the clam resources and resolve conflicts.
+He contributed to actions towards building the capacity of resource users within the Ada Clam Fisheries to co-manage the clam resources and resolve conflicts.
 His tasks includes building capacities of local communities in forest conservation, Village Savings and Loans and monitoring changes in forest cover using participatory approaches.

 He is a BSc.
 Degree in Fisheries and Aquatic Sciences from the University of Cape Coast.

 Samuel-Richard Bogobley is a Project Officer in charge of Fisheries.
 His experience covers co-management, resource-use planning, use of modern software applications in data collection and analysis, design and production of Information Education and Communication (IEC) materials using skills in audio and video production and graphic design.

 He has a BSc.
 Degree in Fisheries and Aquatic Sciences from the University of Cape Coast.

 Alex Mensah is an Accounts Officer supporting financial management and reporting.
-He knowledge in International Financial Reporting practices and Taxation Laws of Ghana as well as USAID and EU rules and regulations pertaining to grant management.
+He has knowledge in International Financial Reporting practices and Taxation Laws of Ghana as well as USAID and EU regulations pertaining to financial management including grants.
 He is skilled in the use of QuickBooks, Sage and Tally ERP 9 Accounting Software.